CwGmZ971/Fallout-4-Terminal-Cracker/README.md

 # Fallout 4 Terminal Cracker

 This is a simple C++ program that helps crack the password in terminal hacking minigames found in Fallout 4.
-In the game, the player must guess a password by inputting words and their likeness to the correct password.
+In the game, the player must guess a password by inputting words and their likeness to the correct password is then given, in this tool you provide that score, and it filters the remaining potential passwords.

 ## Features